-- On the Mode screen, touch Wi-Fi → Auto Backup, Email, SNS & Cloud, or Samsung Link. - 2 Touch MENU → Wi-Fi Setting. - In some modes, follow the on-screen instructions until the Wi-Fi Setting screen appears. - The camera automatically searches for available AP devices. - 3 Touch an AP.
+- Rotate the mode dial to Wi-Fi. - ≥ Select M, o, o, or o. - 3 Press [MENU], and then select Wi-Fi Setting. - In some modes, follow the on-screen instructions until the Wi-Fi Setting screen appears. - The camera automatically searches for available AP devices. - Select an AP.

-- Touch Refresh to refresh connectable APs. - Touch Add wireless network to add an AP manually.
-Your AP name must be in English to add the AP manually.
+- Select Refresh to refresh the list of connectable APs. - Select Add wireless network to add an AP manually.
+The AP name must be in English to add the AP manually.

-lcon Description
+Icon/Option Description

-(()) Ad hoc AP
+((()) Ad hoc AP

 a Secured AP

 WPS WPS AP

 Signal strength

-Open network setting options.
+Press [AF] or touch to open network setting options.

 - When you select a secured AP, a pop-up window appears.
 Enter the required passwords to connect to the WLAN.
 For information about entering text, refer to "Entering text". (p.
 127) - When a login page appears, refer to "Using the login browser". (p.
-125) - When you select an unsecured AP, the camera will connect to the WLAN. - If you select a WPS profile supported AP, touch → WPS PIN connection, and then enter a PIN on the AP device.
-You can also connect to a WPS profile supported AP by touching → WPS button connection on the camera, and then pushing the WPS button on the AP device.
+125) - When you select an unsecured AP, the camera will connect to the WLAN. - If you select a WPS profile supported AP, select ➤ → WPS PIN connection, and then enter a PIN on the AP device.
+You can also connect to a WPS profile supported AP by selecting ➤ → WPS button connection on the camera, and then pushing the WPS button on the AP device. - The same AP may be listed twice, with different frequencies, because your camera supports the dual band function.